slackhq/slack-api-docs/files.list.md

-The paging information contains the `count` of files returned, the `total` number of files matching the filter (if any was supplied), the `page` of results returned in this response and the total numebr of `pages` available.
+The paging information contains the `count` of files returned, the `total` number of files matching the filter (if any was supplied), the `page` of results returned in this response and the total number of `pages` available.

 There are 3 different classes of files in Slack: hosted, editable and external.

 * **Hosted** files are stored on the CDN.
 This includes images, PDFs, videos, zip files, and all of the normal things you'd think of as files.
-To upload a hosted file, post it using an `enctype` of `multipart/form-data`.
+To upload a hosted file, POST it using an `enctype` of `multipart/form-data`.

 * **Editable** files are stored in the database.
 This includes uploaded code files, snippets and posts.
 To upload an editable file, use an `enctype` of `multipart/form-data` or include the content in the `content` POST param.

-* **External** files are references to files stored on Google Docs, in Dropbox or Box and other similar integrations.
+* **External** files are references to files stored on Google Docs, in Dropbox, or other similar integrations.
   External files are not uploaded via `files.upload`.

 Each file hash contains details about a single file object: